We use minimal analytics to improve the site. Is that okay?

 Rocket Air Blaster

 Rocket Air makes my favorite air blaster.
-They are one of the few blasters that can stand upright on your desk without rolling around, which is why I appreciate them and continue to buy them.
+They are one of the few blasters that can stand upright on your desk without rolling around, so I appreciate them and continue to buy them.

 Micro-Fiber Cleaning Cloths